RCIC-UCI-Public/python-admix/README.md

 To build additional packages, create yaml files and add definitions of the packages to one of 3 files:

-- pyversions.yaml  if want to buld this package for python 2 and python 3
+- versions.yaml if want to buld this package for python 2 and python 3
-- pyversions2.yaml if want to buld this package for python 2
+- versions2.yaml if want to buld this package only for python 2
-- pyversions3.yaml if want to buld this package for python 3
+- versions3.yaml if want to buld this package only for python 3

 1. Download sources, for example
    ```bash